Incorporating Kinematic Wave Theory into a Deep Learning Method for High-Resolution Traffic Speed Estimation: Results and Discussion

 A quick observation shows that all three example reconstructions are plausible, despite having different space-time dimensions from those used in the training dataset.
 This is possible because of the parameter sharing property of CNNs, whereby the features learned during training (traffic characteristics in this case) are space-time invariant, and hence can be used with any spatio-temporal reconstruction window.

 Closer observation reveals variation in the performance across the three examples.
 The estimated speed field in Fig.~\ref{fig:highd-hw25} has the lowest RMSE ($\approx 6.80$ kmph), and the speed, width and duration of the predicted backward propagating shockwaves are accurate.
 In the estimation in Fig.~\ref{fig:ngsim}, the shockwave reconstruction and speeds are reasonably correct, and the RMSE is moderate ($\approx 10.50$ kmph).
-The model correctly predicts the dissipation of the shockwaves during the initial 600 seconds, but fails to accurately determine the width of shockwaves later on.
+The model correctly predicts the onset of shockwaves $400$ m upstream of the road section during the initial 600 seconds, though it underestimate the shockwave width.
+Thus, the model can accurately estimates speed fields for a road section that is simultaneously congested and free-flowing during the same period.
+The estimation result in Fig.~\ref{fig:highd-hw25} also supports this.
 The third freeway section, shown in Fig.~\ref{fig:highd-hw44}, comprises free-flowing traffic and has the highest RMSE ($\approx 14.60$ kmph).
 Apart from the inherent difficulties in the estimation of free-flowing traffic speeds, one can also observe that the speed of forward waves predicted by the model is slightly lower than that from the true waves; see the slow-moving band around $400$ secs as an example.
 This is due to the difference in the traffic characteristics in the training and testing data, which we elaborate on below.